 House mice are covered in fur that’s short in length and light brown or gray to black in color, with lighter-colored bellies.
 Their ears and tail also bear hair, although much less than their bodies.
 Adult house mice weigh approximately one-half ounce to a full ounce and can grow up to a few inches from the nose to the tip of the tail.

 They like to make their nest in outdoor places, and they will choose a dark, enclosed area.
 This includes fields, large piles of leaves, and dense grassy areas.
 Unlike rats, house mice will roam around during the day looking for nuts and seeds.
 They typically will build a nest close to a source of water and food.
-Because these mice do not hibernate, they will choose a warmer place to live when it is cold outside.
+Because these mice do not hibernate, they will choose a warmer place to live when Las Vegas gets colder.
 Due to their small size, they can easily access a home through gaps and small cracks.
 This is where they get their name as “house mice.”

 Reproduction can move very quickly because most mice are sexually mature when they are six weeks old.
 Every 21 days, a new pregnancy can be produced with up to six babies per litter.
 A mouse infestation is noted when the small fecal pellets are apparent.
 The pellets are rod-shaped and will have points on both ends of them.
 Upon closer examination, the feces have hairs from where they self-groom.
 Other indicators include chew marks and footprints that have four toes or five toes.
 There may also be a strong scent of urine because house mice use their pee to communicate with other mice.